coopcycle/coopcycle-app/README.md

             npm install –g react-native-cli
         ```

-    * Or you can use `npx` wich ships with Node.js instead of install React Native CLI.
+    * Or you can use `npx` which ships with Node.js instead of installing React Native CLI.

         With `npx react-native <command>`, the current stable version of the CLI will be downloaded and executed at the time the command is run.